jrekier/jrekier.github.io/src/posts/2020-01-06-exponential.md

 tags: ['math']
 ---

-A few months ago, I saw [this video](https://www.youtube.com/watch?v=-eljw9qoNAo) of George Monbiot angrily pleading his case against perpetual growth and the lies of so-called "*green capitalism*".
-At the begining of his demonstration, he explains how the search for a modest rate of 3% growth in our economy leads to a doubling of production every 24 years.
+A few months ago, I saw [this video](https://www.youtube.com/watch?v=-eljw9qoNAo) of George Monbiot angrily pleading his case against perpetual growth and the lies of so-called, "*green capitalism*".
+At the beginning of his demonstration, he explains how the search for a modest rate of 3% growth in our economy leads to a doubling of production every 24 years.
 This made me think of a quote by the late professor of physics [Albert Bartlett](https://en.wikipedia.org/wiki/Albert_Allen_Bartlett):

 > The greatest shortcoming of the human race is our inability to understand the exponential function.
 >